realitymediabook/realitymediabook.github.io/_appendices/chapter-technical.md

-The documentation for Mozilla Hubs is available at <a href="https://hubs.mozilla.com/docs" target="blank">in the Hubs user documentation</a>.
+The documentation for Mozilla Hubs is available at <a class="exlink" href="https://hubs.mozilla.com/docs" target="blank">in the Hubs user documentation</a>.

 ##### The customized Hubs server